Tutorial: Create a custom acoustic model

 speech01.wav speech recognition is awesome speech02.wav the quick brown fox jumped all over the place speech03.wav the lazy dog was not amused

 The transcriptions will be text-normalized so they can be processed by the system.
-However, there are some very important normalizations that must be done by the user prior to uploading the data to the Custom Speech Service.
-Please consult the section on transcription guidelines for the appropriate language when preparing your transcriptions.
+However, there are some important normalizations that must be done by the user prior to uploading the data to the Custom Speech Service.
+Consult the section on transcription guidelines for the appropriate language when preparing your transcriptions.

 Once the audio files and transcriptions have been prepared, they are ready to be imported to the service web portal.

-Click the “Import New” button, located directly below the table title and you will be taken to the page for uploading a new data set.
+Click the “Import” button in the "Acoustic Datasets" row, and the site displays a page for uploading a new data set.

 Enter a Name and Description in the appropriate text boxes.
 These are useful for keeping track of various data sets you upload.
 Next, click “Choose File" for the “Transcription File” and “WAV files” and select your plaint-text transcription file and zip archive of WAV files, respectively.
 When this is complete, click “Import” to upload your data.
 Your data will then be uploaded.
 For larger data sets, this may take several minutes.